arrenree/KDB-Problem-Sets/README.md

 2021-10-30 MSFT	54.57 23700 C
 2021-10-30 IBM	89.19 86600 A
 2021-10-30 IBM	84.13 46600 A

+/ create table of all possible outcomes
+/ then filter using matching columns from original table / and your outcome table
 ```

 ### 🔵 [QSQL 8.0] Table Query Problem Set 3